 Premature Babies

-• Opportunities to promote optimal physical and neurological growth
+• promote optimal physical and neurological growth by attuning to the baby’s needs

-• The replication of womb or heartbeat sounds to support acoustic adjustment
+• replicate womb or heartbeat sounds to support acoustic adjustment

 A baby inside a clear incubator; a person's hands are gently touching the baby.